litestar-org/litestar/docs/usage/5-responses.md

 - DELETE: 204 (No Content)
 - GET, PATCH, PUT: 200 (Ok)

-Please note that when designating a function as a handler for multiple http methods, a `status_code` kwarg must be passed or an exception will be raised.
+!!! note
+    When using the `route` decorator with multiple http methods, the default status code is `200`.

 Also note that the default for `delete` is no content because by default it is assumed that delete operations return no data.
 This though might not be the case in your implementation - so take care of setting it as you see fit.